Levi-Gagne/DQX/info/03_dqx_dashboard_mental_model.md

 ## 8. Dashboard Wiring Tips

-- Consider these **starter tiles**:
+- Starter tiles:
   - Events by day (ERROR/WARN split) from `dashboard_events_mv`.
   - Top offending checks by table (`COUNT(*) FROM dashboard_event_base_mv GROUP BY table_name, check_name`).
   - Null/empty density per row (`dashboard_row_value_stats_mv`).
   - Function filter (selector) bound to `dashboard_event_base_mv.function`.
-- For deep “offender lists,” wire **link‑outs** to a notebook that runs the function‑specific snippet with the chosen `check_id`/table filter.
+- For deep “offender lists,” add link‑outs to a notebook that runs the function‑specific snippet with the chosen `check_id`/table filter.

 ---

 ## 9. Performance & Partitioning Notes

 - If `checks_log` grows to tens of millions of rows, consider **Z‑ORDER** on `(table_name, run_config_name, created_at)` and/or clustering by `table_name`.
-- For the MVs, Databricks manages refresh/incremental maintenance; ensure the **warehouse** is assigned and scheduled.
+- For the MVs, Databricks manages refresh/incremental maintenance; we ensure the **warehouse** is assigned and scheduled.
 - Avoid over‑partitioning by `check_id` (5K+ keys) at the base table — skew risk.
 Prefer **coarser** partitioning (e.g., by day, table_name) and rely on Z‑ORDER for secondary pruning.

 ---